 - The basics: Who you are, where you are, and how to get in touch with you–that is, the same stuff you’d put on a business card: company name, logo, physical address, email, phone, fax, and web address, and perhaps a tagline.

-- Don’t go crazy: It’s easy to get carried away when designing letterhead.
+- Don’t go crazy: It’s easy to get carried away when designing a letterhead.
 Just remember that the purpose is a meaningful platform for sending written communication.
 This means you need to leave room for the content, and the visual design of the letterhead should not distract the recipient from the content.
 Keep it simple and keep it usable.

-- Fancy add-ons: There was a time when raised lettering, cutouts, expensive linen paper, and custom watermarks were important, but considering the limited applications for which you will use letterhead, these are probably no longer worth the extra money.
+- Fancy add-ons: There was a time when raised lettering, cutouts, expensive linen paper, and custom watermarks were essential, but considering the limited applications for which you will use letterhead, these are probably no longer worth the extra money.

 Some final thoughts: Unless you know you are going to make extensive use of your letterhead, don’t buy a ton of it.
 All it takes is one change, such as your physical address or a phone number, to render your letterhead useless.
 This is another argument for keeping it simple; the more information you put on your letterhead, the more likely it is that something will change before you use all of it.

-Of course, you could use the back side for scratch paper, but who uses scratch paper anymore?
+Of course, you could use the backside for scratch paper, but who uses scratch paper anymore?